 1. What is the Portugal Passive Income Visa?

-The D7 visa, often called the passive income visa or Portugal retirement visa, allows foreigners with regular passive income to establish legal residence in Portugal.
-Unlike the Portuguese Golden Visa, which requires substantial investment, the D7 visa focuses on your ability to support yourself financially while living here.
+The D7 visa or retirement visa Portugal - allows foreigners with regular passive income to establish legal residence in Portugal.
+Unlike other visas, the D7 visa focuses on your ability to support yourself financially while living here.

-This residency visa leads to a temporary residence permit valid for two years, renewable for successive three-year periods.
-After five years of legal residency, you can apply for a permanent residence permit or even Portuguese citizenship.
-Portuguese residents enjoy numerous benefits, such as the ability to travel freely within Schengen countries, making the D7 Visa a cost-effective and practical option for those seeking residency in Portugal.
+This residency visa leads to a temporary Portugal residence permit valid for 2 years, renewable for successive 3 year periods.
+After 5 years of legal residency you can apply for a permanent residence permit or even Portuguese citizenship.
+Portuguese residents have many benefits, such as being able to travel freely within Schengen countries, making the D7 Visa a cost effective and practical option for those looking for residency in Portugal.

 2. Eligibility and Income Requirements

-The cornerstone of the D7 visa is proving you meet the minimum income requirements to support yourself without working in Portugal.
+The key to the D7 visa is proving you meet the minimum income requirements to support yourself without working in Portugal.
 The Portuguese government sets these thresholds relative to the Portuguese minimum wage (currently €820 per month in 2025).

-As a general guideline, you should demonstrate monthly passive income of at least 100% of the minimum wage for the main applicant, plus 50% for a spouse and 30% for each dependent child.
-Your foreign income can come from various sources:
+As a general rule of thumb you should demonstrate monthly passive income of at least 100% of the minimum wage for the main applicant, plus 50% for a spouse and 30% for each dependent child.
+Your foreign income can come from:

 - Pension payments